April to October daily between 10:00 am to 7:00 pm

 Local artists used wild animals of the "National Park Hainich" to beautify the path.
 Elizabeth took pictures of all of them.
 At the end of the path you could vote for your favorite one.

-Being slow I was surprised about the fact that continuously more and more visitors appeared.
+Being slow at the beginning more and more visitors appeared.

 We studied the provided information, sat down on one of the seat benches made of solid wood and took many pictures.
 It was very relaxing and we agreed that it was one of the many highlights to visit in Thuringia.